mhoyer/SortedResourcePane.Extension/README.markdown

 This software was not tested in deep by now (but will be soon).
 Thus use it AS IS and be aware of possible errors in Expression Blend -- even if I did not see any issues by time of writing.
 To disable this extension, simply remove the .dll from the extensions folder and restart Blend.

+## Requirements

+* Expression Blend 4 w/ SP1 (4.0.20901.0)

+The following assemblies must exist in the root folder of Expression Blend 4:

+    Microsoft.Expression.DesignSurface.dll
+    Microsoft.Expression.Extensibility.dll
+    Microsoft.Expression.Framework.dll

 ## Installation

-Download [precompiled assembly](https://github.com/downloads/mhoyer/SortedResourcePane.Extension/SortedResourcePane.Extension.dll.zip) and extract the .dll to the Expression Blend 4 Extensions folder `C:\Program Files (x86)\Microsoft Expression\Blend 4\Extensions\`.
+Download [precompiled assembly](https://github.com/downloads/mhoyer/SortedResourcePane.Extension/SortedResourcePane.Extension.dll.zip) and extract the .dll to the Expression Blend 4 Extensions folder:
+`%ProgramFiles%\Microsoft Expression\Blend 4\Extensions\`

 Simply build the solution.
-It will automatically try to copy the binary `SortedResourcePane.Extension.dll` to the Expression Blend 4 Extensions folder `C:\Program Files (x86)\Microsoft Expression\Blend 4\Extensions\`.
+It will automatically try to copy the binary `SortedResourcePane.Extension.dll` to the Expression Blend 4 Extensions folder.
 This means you need Administrator privileges to do so.